Wave-Play/robo.js/docosaurus/docs/advanced/configuration.md

 ⚠️ **Heads up:** Keep sensitive data like API keys or tokens out of your configuration file.
 Instead, use a `.env` file to store secrets and refer to them with `process.env`.
 Configuration files are meant to be pushed to version control (git), while secrets inside `.env` should stay off-limits.

-Take a look at the [Environment Variables](/environment-variables) guide for more info.
+Take a look at the [Secrets guide](/docs/basics/secrets) for more info.